U.S. Forces deliver critical aid to Sri Lanka following Cyclone Ditwah

 |0

-This work, U.S. Forces deliver critical aid to Sri Lanka following Cyclone Ditwah [Image 4 of 4], by SrA Jacob Wood, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, U.S. Forces deliver critical aid to Sri Lanka following Cyclone Ditwah, by SSgt Wren Fiontar, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.